Travel Guide: Best California Road Trips

 Distance from Los Angeles: 217 miles (about 4 hours)

-Home to multiple breweries, beautiful hiking, and the unusual Bubblegum Alley (an alley lined with chewed gum), this seaside town is a perfect pit stop for travelers on their way to Big Sur or San Francisco.
+Home to multiple breweries, beautiful hiking, and the unusual Bubblegum Alley (an alley lined with chewed gum), this seaside town is a perfect pit stop for travelers to Big Sur or San Francisco.
 The quirky town is also known for the Madonna Inn, a hotel with 110 themed rooms.

 Distance from Los Angeles: 352 miles (6 hours)